Irrevocable Trust vs. LLC for Asset Protection in Florida

 Combining an Irrevocable Trust and an LLC

-The strongest domestic asset protection structures in Florida combine both entities.
+Florida’s strongest domestic asset protection structures combine both entities.
 An irrevocable trust can hold a membership interest in an LLC, creating two independent layers of creditor protection.

 The most common application involves converting a single-member LLC into a multi-member LLC by adding an irrevocable trust as a second member.
 A business owner who holds 100% of an LLC can gift a small percentage—often 5% to 10%—to an irrevocable trust established for family members.
 The LLC now has two members, which activates the exclusive charging order remedy under § 605.0503(3) and eliminates the foreclosure risk that single-member LLCs face.